 The Chukchi Sea is a rather small southern extension of the Arctic Ocean.

 The sea is bordered in the west by Russia's Wrangel Island and the East Siberian Sea; in the east by Alaska and the Beaufort Sea, and in the south it ends on the edge of the Bering Strait.
-The northern border is a mapping opinion of Graphic Maps.
+The northern border is a mapping opinion of World Atlas.

 Frozen-solid for most of the year, parts of it are navigable August through October.